Sreelekha Mitra: Personal life

-While working in Teen Satyi, a Bengali telefilm for ETV Bangla, she met Siladitya Sanyal who was the assistant director of the telefilm.
+While working in Teen Satyi, a Bengali telefilm for ETV Bangla, Sreelekha met Siladitya Sanyal who was the assistant director of the telefilm.
 Sanyal works as a professor in SRFTI.
 They married on 20 November 2003.
 They separated in 2013.
 They have a daughter named Oishi Sanyal born on 7 December 2005.

-Her equation with Soukarya Ghosal deteriorated when she was informed by director Aditya Vikram Sengupta that her name was not there in the credit-list of Rainbow Jelly on Netflix.
+She was offended when she was informed by director Aditya Vikram Sengupta that her name was not there in the credit-list of Rainbow Jelly on Netflix.